 I should not talk so much about myself if there were any body else whom I knew as well.
 [HD Thoreau, Walden]

-(Links point to subsets of my publications, also listed by Google Scholar; I'm identified in FOAF, GND, ISNI, PhilPapers, VIAF, WorldCat, and with RDFa.)
+(Links point to subsets of my publications, also listed by Google Scholar and PhilPapers; I'm identified in

 My main interest is knowledge organization (KO), as it has been developing especially in library and documentation services, but can also be applied to any other knowledge source.
 I have written introductory papers or chapters on KO in general, and the different types of KO systems and structures, both in English and in Italian; many are available online, occasionally in audio or video form.